An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD: Acknowledgement

 \section{Acknowledgement}

-We would like to thank the MFEM, PETSc and deal.II teams for a number of helpful discussions.
-We also extend gratitude to Barry Smith for the helpful discussion on JFNK and Sriramkrishnan Muralikrishnan for the helpful discussion on island coalescence simulations.
+We would like to thank the MFEM, PETSc and deal.II teams for a number of helpful discussions. {\red We also thank Hubert Baty to point out a missing term in the $J$-$\omega$ formulation in Section 2.} We also extend gratitude to Barry Smith for the helpful discussion on JFNK and Sriramkrishnan Muralikrishnan for the helpful discussion on island coalescence simulations.
 This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No.~89233218CNA000001.
 In particular, most of the scaling tests are performed on the LANL Grizzly supercomputer.
-This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility, in some long runs of the final example.
+This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC awards FES-ERCAP0016552 and FES-ERCAP0016553, in some long runs of the final example.